AGilsoul/My-Projects/PROJECT-DESCRIPTIONS.md

   K-Means Clustering: In this program, I coded my own K-Means Clustering machine learning algorithm to classify three different types of iris flowers based on the length of their sepal and the width of their sepal.
 The program moves three different points, or centroids around the graph based on the data provided to locate them in the center of the three different flower clusters, and colors the flower data points based on the nearest centroid.

   BreastCancerClassifier: In this program, I used the K-Nearest Neighbors machine learning algorithm from the sklearn library to determine whether patients have breast cancer based on a myriad of factors that were recorded for each patient.
 The algorithm is then tested, and a graph is shown displaying its accuracy on a validation set of patients with a different number of "K-Nearest Neighbors".
 It can be seen that the accuracy of the algorithm reaches about 96.5% when K is set to 10.
 The algorithm can be tested on a different arrangment of the data by changing the random state in the code.

+  ***matrixNeuralNet: This is my second neural network that I've written from scratch, only this time in Python.
+I utilized the NumPy library to simplify the code and by using matrix dot products to find the weighted sum of neurons for an entire layer rather than having to do so individually.
+This not only makes the code itself shorter, but increases the readability.
+It has been tested on one dataset so far that includes data on residential structures, and can predict the cooling energy load of these structures with an R^2 value of up to 0.96.

 Java: